 In November 2017, the Contraceptive ACCESS bill was signed into law.
 This landmark legislation strengthened Massachusetts law to ensure access to no-copay birth control while (1) improving access to the full range of contraceptive options and (2) removing existing barriers to care.
 The Contraceptive ACCESS law is even more important now, during the COVID-19 crisis, as we are all working to reduce trips to places like pharmacies.

 Here’s what you need to know about this law and what it means for the contraception options that are available to you:

 1. You should not have to pay a copay, deductible, or any kind of cost sharing for your contraceptive method, whether it’s the pill, an IUD, the ring, or the implant.
 (Note: Insurers are allowed to require therapeutic equivalents, meaning the generic of a pill or one type of IUD, unless your health care provider demonstrates that you need a particular brand for medical reasons.)

 2. If you are taking the pill, using the ring, or using the patch, your insurance should cover a 12-month supply dispensed AT ONCE without any out of pocket cost.
 In other words, you should get 12-months worth of pill packs, rings, or patches in a single visit to the pharmacy without paying anything.

 To be eligible for these benefits, you must meet the following requirements:

 - You are on the birth control pill, patch, or ring.

 - You have been on one specific brand of contraception for more than 3 months.

 - You are planning on continuing to use this form of birth control for at least the next 12 months.

-- If your employer self-insures, that means they take on the risk, cost and underwriting of health insurance to their employees.
-When self-insuring, an employer pays each time an employee makes a claim instead of paying a premium to an insurer.
-It is common for employers with hundreds of employees to self-insure.
+- If an employer or university self-insures, that means they take on the risk, cost and underwriting of health insurance to their employees or students.
+When self-insuring, an employer or university pays each time a member makes a claim instead of paying a premium to an insurer.
+It is common for universities and employers with hundreds of employees to self-insure.